Corporate Services are provided by both the Directorate of Finance and Corporate Support and Democratic Services.

 The Council has involved customers in focus groups to obtain practical feedback in relation to online services.
 From this feedback, development work is underway to streamline the customer journey making online services simpler to use and easier to find.
 Marketing campaigns will continue to promote online services.

-Recruitment practices are monitored on an on-going basis.
+Recruitment practices are monitored on an ongoing basis.
 Equalities data is analysed, reviewed and reported to Council committees with appropriate actions as required.
 North Ayrshire Council is committed to ensuring that it is an equal opportunities employer.

+The Council has just initiated a project to implement electronic invoicing.
+When embedded, eInvoicing will further improve the efficiency of processing invoices across the Council and will also have a positive impact on the environment by reducing the number of paper invoices.
 Absence reporting has been enhanced to identify trends using workforce analytics.
 Absence is monitored and managed in line with the Maximising Attendance Policy.

 How to get involved